-- 11.26 We will support such staff by providing an opportunity to talk through their anxieties with the DSL and to seek further support as appropriate. - 11.27 All professionals working consistently with vulnerable pupils will receive robust supervision
+- 11.25 We recognise that staff working in the school who have become involved with a child who has suffered harm or appears to be likely to suffer harm may find the situation stressful and upsetting. - 11.26 We will support such staff by providing an opportunity to talk through their anxieties with the DSL and to seek further support as appropriate. - 11.27 All professionals working consistently with vulnerable pupils will receive robust supervision